 It doth confound the sense.
 Of all the plays in the world, why does Hamlet has such a hold over me?
 Each time I watched it performed I gleaned a new shade of meaning.
 With each movie rendition, I am dazzled by nuance.
 And yet despite the repeated viewings spanning a life time, I continue to feel that its true meaning eludes me.

 Everybody dies in the end.
 Not even a joke.
 Even for a tragedy …. it is over the top tragic.
-What could Hamlet have done differently to alter the outcome.
+What could Hamlet have done differently to alter the outcome when he asked “to be or not to be?”.
 Should he simply walk away. start his soliloquy with

 “Be and let be.

 Perhaps he should seek mindless revenge, instead of “to be or not to be?” she should have said.

 Somehow, that doesn’t feel right either.
 Surely that can’t be the answer.

 And what’s up with Polonius?
 Is he a fool?
 Or is he a wise man.
 He has one of the most wise lines ever written.
 Ever.

 “This above all: to thine own self be true.”

 Yet he constantly makes one wrong decision after another.
 Is he a fool pretending to be wise?
 Or a wise man pretending to be a fool?
 Or is he simply going senile?
 I can’t make up my mind.